YoloHanSolo/MM-Mag-2021-22-ACG-Transfer-Function-Design-Gallery/README.md

 previews.
 The user should be able to adjust and fine-tune the resulting transfer function.

 ![](./resources/design_gallery.PNG "Design gallery")

-Image is taken from - Design Galleries: A General Approach to Setting Parameters for Computer Graphics and Animation, January 1997
+Image is taken from:

+Design Galleries: A General Approach to Setting Parameters for Computer Graphics and Animation, January 1997

 ## Implementation